popular Speaking Topics Include:

 The handle, afroDJiak, is pronounced aphrodisiac.
 The name was inspired by a song on the rapper, Common’s, album - Like Water for Chocolate.
 The handle has taken on several meanings for me over the years and was originally used to represent my deejay performance brand.
 Today, the name encompasses my larger personal brand and represents stimulation of the senses.
 I think of my work as visual, aural and tactile.
 I also smell pretty good.

-I offer a wide range of services under the umbrella of music and technology which are outlined here.
+I offer a wide range of services under the umbrella of music and technology which are outlined on my "Collaborating" page.